Preft/Butler-Project3-GroupG/README.md

 *	If the future price of coffee is increasing in the exporting countries, will there be a future price increase for coffee in the importing countries.
 *	And vice versa, if the future price of coffee is decreasing in the exporting countries, will there be a future price decrease for coffee in the importing countries.

-< From origianl Read.me now found in proposal file >
+< From original Read.me.
+Now located in proposal file >

 Due to project constraints this model was not prosecuted.